-Andrea is a well-known Speaker/Presenter/Facilitator who lives well with bipolar disorder having been diagnosed for over 17 years.
+Andrea Paquette embraces her role passionately as President and Co-Founder of the Stigma-Free Society.
+She has been leading the charity since 2010 and is a well-known Speaker/Presenter/Facilitator who lives well with bipolar disorder having been diagnosed for over 21 years.
 She holds a double major degree in Political Science and Women’s Studies and she has worked for the BC government in the areas of mental health and addictions, social development and education.
 She is certified in Mental Health First Aid and ASIST Suicide Prevention.
 She has also been trained and certified in the Mental Health Commission of Canada’s Mental Health First Aid course.

 Andrea is the 2015 Courage To Come Back Award Recipient in the category of Mental Health given by Coast Mental Health, the 2013 Mel Cooper Citizen of the Year in Victoria, among many more accolades.
 Andrea has also been awarded the President’s Commendation from the 2019 Psychiatric Association of Canada.